sindresorhus/ky/readme.md

 ### ky.TimeoutError

 The error thrown when the request times out.
+It only has a `request` property with the [`Request` object](https://developer.mozilla.org/en-US/docs/Web/API/Request).

 ### ky.stop